amodm/api-covid19-in/README.md

   Author: amodm
   -->

+## Archived
+This repo is now archived, given the lack of further development.
+The API endpoints themselves continue to be available as of this writing, but are not guaranteed to exist in future.

 # COVID-19 REST API for India

 API for COVID-19 stats in India, sourced from [The Ministry of Health and Family Welfare](https://www.mohfw.gov.in/)